-Despite the problems identified in this evaluation, the Team recommended that USAID continue to use a small grants program model, and should continue to integrate gender.
-This programming should have its scope and duration increased so the program(s) can avoid the tendency to expect quick returns and short-term gains.
+Despite the problems identified in this evaluation, the Team recommended that USAID continue to use a small grants program model, and continue to integrate gender.
+The duration of the program should be increased so the program can avoid the tendency to expect quick returns and short-term gains.
 In addition, future programming should begin with a needs assessment, and then emphasize transparency and accountability.

-To transform the lessons learned from this project into future programming and design, a detailed analysis should be conducted to assess and learn from other small grants programs being implemented in Afghanistan.
+To transform the lessons learned from this project into future programming design, and implementation, a detailed analysis should be conducted to assess and learn from other small grants programs being implemented in Afghanistan.
 In addition, it is critical that better baseline data be collected.
 Such data should be collected before a program begins, and during and after its completion, to enable it to meet the specific needs of the communities it will serve, and to implement "course corrections" during the life of the program.